klyall/cookbook-maven/README.md

 Description
 ===========

-Install and configure maven2 and maven3 from the binaries provided by the maven project
+Install and configure maven from the binaries provided by the maven project or from a locally hosted binary.

 Provides the `maven` LWRP for pulling a maven artifact from a maven repository and placing it in an arbitrary location.